xpandlatex/xpandlatex/README.md

 ##Label/ref handling

-Label definitions are read from the aux file, and `\refs` expanded.
+Label definitions are read from the aux file, and `\ref`s expanded.
 References to labels in other files are also expanded correctly by following `\externaldocument[prefix]{file}` commands (see `xr.sty`).